santisbon/reference/src/rpi.md

 * Set the hostname.

 !!! attention
-    If you flash a different type of image (like an Orange Pi image) using the Raspberry Pi Imager, the pre-configurations you entered on the tool won't take effect.
-You'll still have to configure it manually.
+    The Orange Pi images don't seem to have `cloud-init` installed.
+You'll have to configure them manually.

 ### Access your Pi